 Last year, the UN warned us that we’ve only got 12 years left to halt climate change.
 More than six million people took to the streets in September, demanding that our global leaders take action on the climate emergency.
 The thing is, just as humans are capable of destroying our planet, they hold the key to saving it too.

-So, here are just five ways that developing technologies are helping to solve the climate crisis.
+So, here are just five ways that developing technologies are helping to solve climate change.

 Soluna’s solution to the cryptocurrency crisis